aNtiTrust-38/repscraper/README.md

 - Jadeship link conversion (AllChinaBuy → CNFans → Mulebuy priority)
 - SQLite persistence with quality learning
 - Docker containerized deployment
+- **Duplicate prevention:** Ensures the same post is not processed or notified more than once

 **Detailed Requirements: See instructions.md sections 'Platform Priority Matrix' and 'Link Conversion Priority'**